 Alessandra Gonzalez is a Cuban American poet who dedicates her craft to pinning down the parallels between palm trees.
 Her work explores the tangled roots of family, memory, and identity, weaving personal experiences with the layered history of Cuba.
 When she's not writing, you can find her chasing the perfect cafecito, getting lost in old photo albums, or wondering what the ocean remembers.

-I am deeply honored to have this work included in Portland Review, a publication committed to amplifying resonant, boundary-pushing writing and voices
+I am deeply honored to have this work included in Latin@ Literatures, a publication committed to uplifting voices and stories across the Latino community and beyond.

-You can read the piece now at Portland Review.
+You can read the poems now at Latin@ Literatures.